Syed Saddiq: Probed for video on police brutality

 In May 2021, he was investigated by the Malaysian police for a video he posted on TikTok.
 In this video, he demanded justice for the late A. Ganapathy who recently died in police custody.
 Saddiq starts the video with the hashtag #justiceforganapathy and goes on to describe the serious injuries inflicted on Ganapathy that ultimately led to his death.
 Saddiq continues by saying "police brutality is a serious issue" and then he begins to list the names of the men that have died in police custody from the year 2009 to 2021.
 Saddiq then ends the video by encouraging viewers to "push for the IPCMC bill (to establish the Independent Police Complaints & Misconduct Commission) and to push for justice".

 On 22 May 2021, the police brought Saddiq into the Dang Wangi District Police Headquarters, seized his phone and took control of his Instagram and TikTok accounts after being instructed to do so by the Malaysian Communications and Multimedia Commission (MCMC).
 According to Datuk Mohd Azman Ahmad Sapri, the deputy director of the Bukit Aman Criminal Investigation Department, Saddiq was being investigated under Section 505(b) of the Penal Code and Section 233 of the Communications and Multimedia Act.

 However, MCMC has denied instructing the Royal Malaysia Police (RMP) to seize Saddiq's phone, they merely "acted as a technical agency in assisting police investigation".
 Despite claims from Saddiq that this was a "politically motivated move orchestrated by MCMC", the MCMC stated that they will continue to "provide assistance and technical recommendations for the investigation without any hidden agenda including political agenda".

+Personal life

+Syed Saddiq currently lives in Damansara, Selangor, Malaysia, where he also used the residence as his office and runs the day-to-day administration of the political party he led before, which is Malaysian United Democratic Alliance (MUDA).
+He enjoys cycling and joining marathon.

+Previously, Syed Saddiq has been in a relationship with a lawyer, Abe Lim Hooi Sean, from 2023.
+She used to participate in the 2023 Selangor state election for the Bandar Utama seat as a MUDA candidate.
+However, she lost that seat and gained only 2,496 votes.
+Currently, he has a close relationship with a singer and actress, Bella Astillah since 2024, so it is thought to have a romantic relationship by Malaysian netizens.
+He also appeared in one of Bella's music videos as a cameo, titled "Tapi Bukan Denganmu".
+However, he later explained that he forced to take up a modelling gig with Bella to raise funds for his constituents and added that this was due to his unsuccessful attempts to obtain government allocations.
+He managed to secure RM1 million in donations for Muar.